 Specialist Dementia Care at Stanfield

-As one of Worcestershire’s leading dementia care homes, we have a team of highly trained dementia care specialists who provide the very best in specialist dementia care to help in the best ways possible.
+As one of Worcestershire’s leading dementia care homes, we have a team of highly trained dementia care specialists.
+This means we can provide the very best in specialist dementia care to help in the best ways possible.

 Enabling our residents to lead as independent lives as possible is one of our home’s core philosophy’s.

-This is no different for our residents suffering from dementia.
-Our specialist dementia team are there to help them to attain this.
+However, this is no different for our residents suffering from dementia.
+In fact, our specialist team are there to help them to attain this.
 They are also there to be there when extra support is needed.

 Dementia care brings a unique set of challenges.
-Through a person-centered approach we provide an outstanding level of care for people experiencing the disease.
+But, through a person-centered approach we provide outstanding levels of care for those experiencing the disease.

-To consistently deliver high quality specialist dementia care, our staff are highly trained and experienced.
-They are experts in supporting people experiencing dementia and providing appropriate care and understanding.
-A key in this area of care is our staff knowing each resident as a person, not someone they are employed to care for.
-The fact that we do not use agency staff is critical in continuously meeting the needs of those we care for with knowledge of the individual.
+In order to deliver high quality specialist care, our staff have lots of training and experience.
+They are experts in supporting people with dementia and providing appropriate care and understanding.
+A key aspect in this area of care is knowing each resident as a person; not someone we are employed to care for.
+So, the fact that we do not use agency staff is critical.
+As a result, we always meet the needs of those we care for with knowledge of the individual.

-Our specialist dementia care nurses, who have achieved their Diploma in Dementia Care, are at the forefront of delivering this continued learning commitment among our nursing home team.
+Our specialist nurses have achieved their Diploma in Dementia Care.
+So, they are at the forefront of delivering this continued learning commitment among our nursing home team.

-They are responsible for maintaining and raising the level of dementia care our care home provides, through a mixture of formal and informal education and training.
+In fact, they are responsible for maintaining and raising the level of dementia care our care home provides.
+This is through formal and informal education and training.

 Our first and foremost commitment in our approach to caring for our residents with dementia, is that we must take into consideration, and act on, what they want to achieve as individuals on a daily basis.

 We actively engage residents in the planning, developing and monitoring stages of their care.
-They are at the centre of the decision making process, along with their families.
-Doing so helps us to to make sure the dementia care we are providing them always meets their needs.
+They are at the centre of the decision making process.
+Along with their families.
+As a result, we can make sure the dementia care we are providing them always meets their needs.

 Dementia can affect communication.
-Therefore, we always make sure that we are using appropriate communication methods so that people can continue to be a real partner in the decision making process.
+Therefore, we always make sure that we are using appropriate communication methods.
+By doing so, people can continue to be a real partner in the decision making process.

 Music Therapy and Dementia

-We are proactive in keeping up to date with the latest in dementia care and are keen to understand new ways of helping people suffering from the disease.
+We are proactive in keeping up to date with the latest in dementia care.
+In fact, we are always keen to understand new ways of helping people suffering from the disease.
 Music Therapy is increasingly being used as a successful treatment for improving distressing symptoms associated with dementia.

 In 2012, we backed a pilot study into exploring the effects of Sound Therapy on dementia.
-This was inspired by one of our residents’ daughters and was conducted in conjunction with the University of Worcester.
+This was inspired by one of our residents’ daughters.
+It was conducted in conjunction with the University of Worcester.